top of page

 4. Stickiness

 Stickiness, though less visually evident, can severely hamper productivity.
 It occurs when encapsulant rolls are wound under high tension, stored improperly, or when the embossing structure is incompatible with the glass.
-Sticky encapsulants lead to uneven layup and increased downtime due to manual intervention on conveyor.
-RenewSys recommends to strictly follow the storage conditions in technical data sheet (TDS).
+Sticky encapsulants lead to uneven layup and increased downtime due to manual intervention on the conveyor.
+RenewSys recommends strictly following the storage conditions outlined in the technical data sheet (TDS).

 5. Low Gel Content

-Low gel % of encapsulant can be due to both poor formulation of encapsulant itself or incorrect processing parameters such as lower than recommended curing temperatures & short lamination cycles.
-Any one of above standalone or in combination will reflect as low gel% due to poor cross-linking of encapsulant.
-This will further cause reducing adhesion (delamination), thermal instability, yellowing/ browning, and power degradation over time.
+Low gel percentage in encapsulants can result from both poor formulation and incorrect processing parameters, such as lower than recommended curing temperatures and short lamination cycles.
+Any one of these factors, alone or in combination, can lead to low gel content due to poor cross-linking of the encapsulant.
+This can further cause reduced adhesion (delamination), thermal instability, yellowing/browning, and power degradation over time.

-Most encapsulant failures can be traced back to any one or combination of fundamental causes:
+Most encapsulant failures can be traced back to one or a combination of fundamental causes:

-1. Compromised formulation (use of poor-quality base resin and/or lesser than minimum requirement of curatives & additives)
+1. Compromised formulation (use of poor-quality base resin and/or insufficient curatives and additives)

 2. Improper handling and storage